sfarajli/farajli.net/posts/gentoo.md

 ### Bad parts.
 Like everything, it has some negative stuff about it as well, those are

 * Compilation can take some time.
 * Gentoo is the one of <strong class="color1">the hardest</strong> distro to manage.
-I am saying both of those with an asterisk, because although I agree that there are some big pieces software that you basically have to have like a browser, (it took 6h to compile a browser on my machine) most of the time if a piece of software takes much time to compile that indicates that piece of software is overcompilcated and shouldn't even be using that.
+I am saying both of those with an asterisk, because although I agree that there are some big pieces of software that you basically have to have like a browser, (it took 6h to compile a browser on my machine) but most of the time if software takes so much time to compile that indicates that it is overcompilcated and you shouldn't even be using it.
-Gentoo is hard to use but, that also means gentoo foces to know more that becomes a good thing.
+Gentoo is hard to use but, that also means gentoo forces to know more, making you better at system adminstration.

 So, that is all.